zencq/libNOM.io/README.md

 * [Xbox One/Series X\|S](https://www.microsoft.com/p/no-mans-sky/bqvqtl3pch05)
     * Notes: Not directly supported but can easily achieved with cloud sync via the Microsoft Store.
 The synchronization is triggered short after you close the game (no need to load a save).
+This also works for Xbox Cloud Gaming.

 ### Usage